CartoDB/documentation/app/content/react/overview.md

 {{% bannerNote type="warning" title="Warning" %}}
 This documentation site has been already updated for v1.1 beta but the latest stable version is 1.0.
-Please read [this article](../compatibility-with-platform-versions) to learn more about the compatibility among CARTO for React and the different platform versions and changes between v1.0 and v1.1.
+Please read [this guide](../guides/upgrade-guide) to learn more about the changes between v1.0 and v1.1 and CARTO for React compatibility with the different platform versions.
 {{%/ bannerNote %}}

 The *NPM* packages (latest version) are linked below: